FarronF/limerick-council-meetings/meetings/2020/12/03-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th September 2020.md

 procedures, procuring the necessary design work, acquiring the land and carrying out

-of/procuring the construction works and any other powers, functions and duties necessary--- 14
+of/procuring the construction works and any other powers, functions and duties necessary
+---
+14

 for the design, construction and completion of the N/M20 Cork to Limerick Road